prominenceai/deepstream-services-library/docs/overview.md

 ---

+## SMTP Services
+Secure outgoing SMTP email services allow clients to provide server info, credentials and header data (From, To, Cc, Subject, etc.) - settings required for an [ODE Email Action](/docs/api-ode-action.md#dsl_ode_action_email_new) to send email notifications on an [Object Detection Event (ODE) Occurence](#object-detection-event-pad-probe-handler).

+Message content is sent out using multipart mime-type.
+Adding attachments, including captured images, will be supported in a future release.

+Refere to the [SMTP Services](/docs/api-smtp.md) for more information.

+See the example script [ode_occurrence_uri_send_smtp_mail.py](/examples/python/ode_occurrence_uri_send_smtp_mail.py) for additional reference.

+---

 ## DSL Initialization
 The library is automatically initialized on **any** first call to DSL.
 There is no explicit init or deint service.
 DSL will initialize GStreamer at this time unless the calling application has already done so.